ipfs/ipfs-blog/src/_blog/dapps-ipfs.md

   Under the hood, eth.link uses EthDNS to access information from ENS via DNS.
 In other words, it provides a DNS interface to the on-chain ENS registry. eth.link also provides a [DNS-over-HTTPS](https://en.wikipedia.org/wiki/DNS_over_HTTPS) endpoint to perform DNS resolution of .eth records: `https://eth.link/dns-query`.
 For example, `curl -s -H "accept: application/dns-json" "https://eth.link/dns-query?name=vitalik.eth&type=TXT"` will return the ENS records of `vitalik.eth`.
 - [Eth.limo](http://Eth.limo) is a similar service to [eth.link](http://eth.link) that functions similarly, e.g. [vitalik.eth.limo](http://vitalik.eth.limo).
 - Using an IPFS gateway, under the `ipns` namespace, e.g. [ipfs.io/ipns/vitalik.eth](http://ipfs.io/ipns/vitalik.eth) (path resolution) or [vitalik-eth.ipns.dweb.link](http://vitalik-eth.ipns.dweb.link) for subdomain resolution (when using the subdomain gateway, dots are converted to dashes to avoid origin and TLS certificate complexity).
-  Under the hood, the IPFS gateway treats these the same way as DNSLink that are resolved with the ENSDNS bridges ([configurable in Kubo](https://github.com/ipfs/kubo/blob/master/docs/config.md#dnsresolvers)).
+  Under the hood, the IPFS gateway treats these the same way as DNSLink, but resolves `.eth` TLD via special ENS2DNS bridges (the default one is DoH at `resolver.cloudflare-eth.com`, [configurable in Kubo](https://github.com/ipfs/kubo/blob/master/docs/config.md#dnsresolvers)).
 - The Metamask browser plugin will automatically redirect .eth addresses to an IPFS gateway, as described above.
 - The Brave browser supports `.eth` domains and resolves them using the Cloudflare EthDNS resolver.

 #### Verifiability of ENS

 The fact that ENS domains are registered is on-chain makes them verifiable in principle.
-However, in the solutions laid out above, trust is delegated to a trusted server which handles the resolution of the ENS name to the CID, e.g. [eth.limo](http://eth.limo).
+However, in the solutions laid out above, trust is delegated to a trusted server which handles the resolution of the ENS name to the CID, e.g. [eth.limo](http://eth.limo), or the DoH resolver at https://resolver.cloudflare-eth.com/dns-query.

 ENS names can be resolved in the browser using the Ethereum RPC API by retrieving the state from the chain, howerver, trust is just shifted to the Ethereum RPC API endpoint.